TimCodes/TradeWithAI-/packages/server/src/modules/trading/README.md

 ## Overview

+# Trading Module

-This module provides integration with the Kraken cryptocurrency exchange API, enabling real-time trading functionality for the Alpha Arena platform.
+This module provides integration with the Kraken cryptocurrency exchange API, enabling real-time trading functionality for the TradeWithAI platform.

 ## Features